elliotsecops/Backup-To-Cloud/README.md

 - **directories**: A list of directory paths that you want to back up.
 Replace `"/path/to/directory1"` and `"/path/to/directory2"` with the actual paths to the directories you want to back up.
 - **aws**:
-  - `access_key_id`: Your AWS Access Key ID for authentication.
-Replace `"your-access-key-id"` with your actual AWS Access Key ID.
-  - `secret_access_key`: Your AWS Secret Access Key.
-Replace `"your-secret-access-key"` with your actual AWS Secret Access Key.
   - `bucket_name`: The name of the S3 bucket where the backup files will be uploaded.
 Replace `"your-s3-bucket-name"` with your actual S3 bucket name.
 - **backup_output_dir**: The directory where the backup files will be temporarily stored before uploading to S3.
 Replace `"/path/to/backup/output/dir"` with the actual path to the directory where you want to store the backup files.

 ### Example:

-Here’s an example of how the `config.json` file might look with placeholders:
+Here’s an example of how the `config.json` file might look:

 ```json
 {